lijun2005/ICCV25-HLFormer/README.md

 ![overview](figures/hlformer.png)

-We propose **HLFormer**， the *first* hyperbolic modeling framework for PRVR, which leverages hyperbolic space learning to compensate for the suboptimal hierarchical modeling capabilities of Euclidean space.
+We propose **HLFormer**, the *first* hyperbolic modeling framework for PRVR, which leverages hyperbolic space learning to compensate for the suboptimal hierarchical modeling capabilities of Euclidean space.
 HLFormer's designs are faithfully tailored for two core demands in PRVR, namely (**i**) temporal modeling to extract key moment features, and  (**ii**) learning robust cross-modal representations.
 For (i), we inject the **intra-video hierarchy prior** into the temporal modeling by introducing multi-scale Lorentz attention.
 It collaborates with the Euclidean attention and enhances activation of discriminative moment features relevant to queries.
-For (ii), we introduce $L_{pop}$ to impose a fine-grained ``text$\prec$video'' semantic entailment constraint in hyperbolic space.
+For (ii), we introduce $L_{pop}$ to impose a fine-grained 'text < video' semantic entailment constraint in hyperbolic space.
 This helps to model the **inter-video hierarchy prior** among videos and texts.

 Besides, we invite readers to refer to our previous work [GMMFormer](https://github.com/huangmozhi9527/GMMFormer) and [GMMFormerV2](https://github.com/huangmozhi9527/GMMFormer_v2).